TravorLZH/travorlzh.github.io/_posts/2020-11-28-zeta-continuation.md

 \int_0^\infty x^{s/2-1}\psi(x)\mathrm dx=\pi^{-s/2}\Gamma\left(\frac s2\right)\zeta(s)\tag3
 $$

-As a result, we can study the properties of the Riemann zeta function by digging deeper into the integral on the left hand side.
+As a result, we can study the properties of the Riemann zeta function by digging deeper into the integral on the left-hand side.

 ## Analytic Continuation of the Integral